The Antonine Plague overturned the status quo in the second century, C.E. Did this lead to the spread of Christianity?

 It is not difficult to understand, then, the apparent shifts in religious practices that came about as a result of the Antonine Plague.
 While civic architectural projects were put on hold, the building of sacred sites and ceremonial ways intensified.11 Marcus Aurelius is said to have invested heavily in restoring the temples and shrines of Roman deities, and one wonders whether it was in part due to the plague that Christianity coalesced and spread so rapidly throughout the empire at the end of the second century.
 Human beings, both ancient and modern, tend to be more open to considerations of the divine in times of fear and in the face of imminent mortality.
 Even today in modern America, while a place of worship is rare inside an office building, there is one in almost every hospital.
 It seems that the ancient Romans, in the face of an inexplicable and incurable epidemic, turned to the divine.
 But the gods moved slowly—it would be another 1,800 years before the smallpox virus was finally eradicated.

 “Classical Corner: The Antonine Plague and the Spread of Christianity” by Sarah K. Yeomans originally appeared in the March/April 2017 issue of Biblical Archaeology Review.

-Sarah K. Yeomans is the Director of Educational Programs at the Biblical Archaeology Society.
+Sarah K. Yeomans was the Director of Educational Programs at the Biblical Archaeology Society.
 She is currently pursuing her doctorate at the University of Southern California and specializes in the Imperial period of the Roman Empire with a particular emphasis on religions and ancient science.
-She is also a faculty member in the Department of Religious Studies at West Virginia University.
+She is also a lecturer in the Department of Religious Studies at West Virginia University.

 1. This modern term for the second-century plague in Rome comes from the dynastic name of the emperors at the time.
 Marcus Aurelius and his co-emperor Lucius Verrus were both members of the Antonine family.
 Because of Galen’s surviving case notes that documented the symptoms of the disease, the epidemic is sometimes referred to as the “Plague of Galen.”